 River Wonders - Asia's first and only river wildlife park where you can observe animals such as manatees and river otters swimming in the world's largest freshwater aquarium, as well as meet Singapore's resident giant pandas.

-Jurong Bird Park - Experience avian wildlife at Asia's largest bird paradise.
+Bird Paradise - Experience avian wildlife at Asia's largest bird park.

 Experience the wonders of marine life at the S.E.A.
 Aquarium which is home to more than 100,000 marine animals over 1,000 species.